TheMagnificent11/ngx-netcore-api/README.md

 ## Usage

-1. Import `ngx-netcore-api` into your application's module.
+1. Import `NgxNetCoreApiModule` into your application's module.
-2. Import `ApiService` as a dependency into your Angular component or provider
+2. Import `ApiService` as a dependency into your Angular component or provider.
+3. TODO: Info about `BASE_URL` and `AUTHORIZATION_TOKEN_SERVICE` providers.
-3. Use the generic `get<T>`/`post<T>`/`put<T>`/`delete<T>` methods to execute call to API endpoints
+4. Use the generic `get<T>`/`post`/`put`/`delete` methods to execute call to API endpoints.
-4. Use the `BadRequestHelper.getErrorMessage` static method to convert `ValidationProblemDetails` bad request error responses received from the API into error messages.
+5. Use the `BadRequestHelper.getErrorMessage` static method to convert `ValidationProblemDetails` bad request error responses received from the API into error messages.